 Navigation was traditionally implemented using dense geometric representations~\cite{macenski2023ras}, such as occupancy grid maps or voxel grids.
-In the past few years, with the rise of LLMs ad VLMS, research has seen a surge of interest in vision-language navigation~\cite{wu2024nca}.Recent works incorporate semantic scene understanding into these dense representations~\cite{alama2025arxiv} that can be used for vision-language navigation~\cite{kim2025arxiv}.
+In the past few years, with the rise of LLMs and VLMs, research has seen a surge of interest in vision-language navigation (VLN)~\cite{wu2024nca}.
+Recent works incorporate semantic scene understanding into these dense representations~\cite{alama2025arxiv} that can be used for VLN~\cite{kim2025arxiv}.
 However, these approaches have a large memory footprint and the integration of navigational signs is not trivial.

 Topological mapping is another common spatial representation for navigation.
-Object goal navigation tasks were implemented using scene graphs~\cite{loo2025ijrr, maggio2024ral}.
+Object goal navigation tasks were implemented using scene graphs~\cite{loo2025ijrr,maggio2024ral}.
 And while LLMs showed good performance locating the desired object in the scene graph's structure, their ability to infer relative directions in this format is weak.
 Therefore, this representation is not suitable when grounding navigational instructions that capture information about relative directions.

-While Li \etalcite{li2024arxiv} concludes the modern VLMs struggle to reason on topview maps, this representation is increasingly common for robot navigation.
-Loo \etalcite{loo2024icra} utilize pre-built top-view maps to generate a 2D topoligical representation for navigation bsed on action primitives, and Gao \etalcite{gao2024intentionnet} demonstrated kilometer-scale navigation with top-down publicly available maps.
+While Li \etalcite{li2024arxiv} conclude that modern VLMs struggle to reason on topview maps, this representation is increasingly common for robot navigation.
+Loo \etalcite{loo2024icra} utilize pre-built top-view maps to generate a 2D topological representation for navigation based on action primitives, and Gao \etalcite{gao2024intentionnet} demonstrated kilometer-scale navigation with top-down publicly available maps.
 Our approach focuses on local planning, and does not require a pre-built map.

 Zhong \etalcite{zhong2024arxiv} used semantically-rich top-view map for zero-shot object-goal navigation.
 Zhang \etalcite{zhang2025arxiv} presented their top-down Annotated Semantic Map as a memory efficient representation for robot navigation.
 Chandaka \etalcite{chandaka2025corl} also utilize a semantic top-down map for navigation in human-oriented environments.
 We also adopt a 2D abstract map as a representation for spatial reasoning, but unlike the above works we do not limit ourselves to indoor environments, and we put an emphasis on navigational signs and their induced behaviors.